LaiaMartinezMotis/Available-Licenses-Research/README.md

 #### Licensing IPs

 ##### What is an IP licensing agreement?
+If you are the owner of an Intellectual Propierty (IP), you could grants rights of use to an other legal person.
+This is known as "licencing you IP".
+You could also generate revenue by selling it, which is know as "assigning" or "transferring" you IP.

-An Ip licensing agreement occurs between an IP rights owner ("licensor"), and someone who is autthorised to use the rights ("licensee") in exchange for monetary value.
+This agreement occurs between an IP rights owner ("licensor"), and someone who is autthorised to use the rights ("licensee") in exchange for monetary value.
-The two parties agree on the terms and conditions via negotiation, and
+The two parties agree on the terms and conditions via negotiation.

 #### Free Software Licenses
 #### What are they?